Organizing for Innovation

 About the Lecturer

-Students are expected to have taken at least one introductory course in microeconomics, strategic management, organizational design or technology & information management that would have familiarized them with core problems and issues related to strategy and organization design
+- Students are expected to have taken at least one introductory course in microeconomics, strategic management, organizational design or technology & information management that has familiarized them with core problems and issues related to strategy and organization design

-A broad introduction to some of the topics discussed in the course is provided by Schilling, Melissa A. (2010): Strategic Management of Technological Innovation, McGraw-Hill, Irwin.
+- A broad introduction to some of the topics discussed in the course is provided by Schilling, Melissa A. (2010): Strategic Management of Technological Innovation, McGraw-Hill/Irwin, New York, NY.

 |Dates||Monday, 12.05.2014, 10:00-13:00, Schackstr.
 4/III, Room 307

 Wednesday, 14.05.2014, 09:00-12:00, Schackstr.
 4/III, Room 307